A VPN kill switch is a crucial feature that helps you instantly cut off your internet connection and prevent potential data leaks.

 Step 2: Disconnect from the Internet

 Once the kill switch detects that your VPN is disconnected, it automatically disconnects you from the internet.
-This ensures your real IP address and any sensitive information isn’t exposed to your ISP or hackers.
+This ensures your real IP address and any sensitive information aren’t exposed to your ISP or hackers.

 Step 3: Automatically Restore Connection